zainmujahid/Udacity---Deep-Learning-NanoDegree/05 - Sentiment Analysis Model/README.md

 ## Project Overview
 In this project I constructed a Recurrent Neural Network for the purpose of determining the sentiment of a movie review using the IMDB data set.
 I created this model using Amazon's SageMaker service.
 In addition, I deployed the model and constructed a simple web app which interacts with the deployed model.

+## Purpose
+The goal of this project was to deploy a RNN based model over AWS SageMaker using public API Gateway.